Wolderik/osm-knooppunten-netwerken/README.md

 This programs compares OSM walking route data to that of other data sets.

-It as extension of the tool by Friso Smit (https://github.com/fwsmit/osm-knooppunten/releases/latest)
+It is extension of the tool by Friso Smit (https://github.com/fwsmit/osm-knooppunten/releases/latest)

 New:
 - analysis of the network (routes from node to node)